NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/Git.md

 However, suppose those fixes will take weeks, and the system is completely broken until then.
 We could also use the `1.1` tag to revert the repository to the older, stable state while we wait for the `1.2` features to be corrected.
 For project management clarity, this new tag would ideally still be incremented to `1.2.1` or `1.3`, and the original tag `1.2` would be considered a *broken* release.

+## Using Git on GitHub.com

+Follow the [GitHub](./GitHub.com) SOP guide.

+## Using Git with Atom

+Follow the [Atom](./Atom.md) SOP guide.

 ## Using Git on BASH

-Below are commands used in [BASH](BASH.md) to simplify using Git.
+Below are commands used in [BASH](./BASH.md) to simplify using Git.
 The angle brackets < > are used to denote fields that must be replaced with the appropriate info.

 #### Initializing a Repository